All Wilson County ABC Stores will be

 In North Carolina, there are only four (4) accepted forms of identification that you can use to purchase alcoholic beverages.
 They are:

-- A valid driver’s license with the photograph of the person making the purchase.
+- A valid driver’s license from any U.S. State with the photograph of the person making the purchase.

 - A U.S. Military Identification with a photograph of the person making the purchase.

-- An official State of North Carolina Identification card with a photograph of the person making the purchase.
+- An official identification card from any U.S. State with a photograph of the person making the purchase.

 - An official passport issued by any nation with a photograph of the person making the purchase.